 A small, aging shrine museum next to the main parking lot showcases armor worn by the different generations of feudal lords as well as ceremonial swords, artwork and local ceramics.
 The traditional approach to the shrine is lined by several shops that offer local snacks and souvenirs.

-The closest major railway station to the Yutoku Inari Shrine is Hizen-Kashima Station, halfway between Fukuoka and Nagasaki.
-By direct limited express train, Hizen-Kashima can be reached in about an hour and for around 2500-3000 yen from Fukuoka's Hakata Station or Nagasaki.
-There are 1-2 trains per hour which are covered by the Japan Rail Pass and both versions of the Kyushu Rail Pass.
+By direct limited express train, Hizen-Kashima can be reached in about an hour and for around 3000 yen one way from Fukuoka's Hakata Station or Nagasaki.
+There are 1-2 trains per hour which are covered by the Japan Rail Pass and the Kyushu Rail Pass.
 From Hizen-Kashima Station, the shrine can be reached in a ten minute bus (330 yen one way, not covered by JR passes, 1-2 buses/hour) or taxi (around 1600 yen one way) ride.

 Note that many of the buses which connect the shrine with Hizen-Kashima Station (Kashima Bus Center) continue on to Ureshino Onsen (45 minutes, 930 yen one way, 1 bus/hour).